 In 2014, SCAR sponsored the 1st Antarctic and Southern Ocean Science Horizon Scan.
 Through this activity, the Antarctic community was asked to submit research questions that should be considered over the next two decades.
 The world's leading Antarctic scientists, policy makers, leaders, and visionaries helped to distill the submissions into 80 of the most important questions that will or should be addressed by research in and from the southern Polar Regions.
 The results from this community based effort have been published in Nature and Antarctic Science and serve as a platform for future SCAR research planning and feed into science priorities for many national programmes.

 The 2017-2022 Strategic Plan lays out high level objectives for the organization in the years ahead.
-It can be downloaded here: pdf 2017-2022 Strategic Plan (1.49 MB) .
-The Executive Summary is included as Appendix 2 in the pdf Membership Guide document (262 KB) .
+It can be downloaded from the SCAR Library: pdf 2017-2022 Strategic Plan (1.49 MB) .
+The Executive Summary is included as Appendix 2 in the pdf Membership Guide document (312 KB) .

 The organisation of SCAR and how it works

 SCAR meets every two years, in the even years, to conduct its administrative business at the SCAR Delegates' Meeting.
 At these meetings, the members of SCAR, through their appointed Delegates, are responsible for formulating SCAR policy and strategy.
 They also elect an Executive Committee from among themselves to manage SCAR on behalf of its members.
 The Executive Committee comprises the President and four Vice-Presidents (each appointed for a term of four years), the immediate Past-President (appointed for a term of two years immediately following their presidency), and the SCAR Executive Director.
-The SCAR Secretariat is staffed by the Executive Director, Executive Officer and a part-time Administrative Assistant.
+The SCAR Secretariat is staffed by the Executive Director, Executive Officer, a part-time Administrative Assistant, and a Communications and Information Officer (currently a fixed-term appointment).
 The Secretariat is responsible for the day-to-day administration of SCAR and is responsible to the Executive Committee.

 SCAR’s policy and strategy is formulated by its members through their appointed delegates, and is decided by the voting members at the Delegates Meeting.
 In addition to electing the Executive Committee, these powers include decisions on which research areas to cover, budget allocations, interactions with the Antarctic Treaty System and other bodies, and partnerships with other organizations.

 The work of SCAR in achieving its mission is carried out by its many and varied groups.
-SCAR is currently composed of three permanent, disciplinary Science Groups (Geosciences, Life Sciences and Physical Sciences), six flagship Scientific Research Programmes focusing on high priority topical areas, four Standing Committees to handle ongoing business of a permanent nature, and over 30 specialized subsidiary Expert and Action groups serving to address various scientific needs over a limited timeframe.
-All SCAR groups are allocated budgets for their activities and are governed by the Rules of Procedure for Subsidiary Bodies.
+SCAR is currently composed of three permanent, disciplinary Science Groups (Geosciences, Life Sciences and Physical Sciences), five flagship Scientific Research Programmes focusing on high priority topical areas, five Standing Committees to handle ongoing business of a permanent nature, and over 30 specialized subsidiary Expert and Action groups serving to address various scientific needs over a limited timeframe.
+All SCAR groups are allocated budgets for their activities and are governed by the pdf Rules of Procedure for Subsidiary Bodies (157 KB) .
 They are periodically reviewed to help focus SCAR outcomes on the most important priorities and products needed.
 The work of these groups advances understanding of all aspects of the Antarctic region, may result in seminal publications and feeds into the advice given to the Treaty System and other policy makers.

 Subsidiary Expert and Action groups are established by the main Science Groups, or in some cases by the Executive Committee, to address specific research topics of interest to the community.
 Researchers propose new groups when they identify areas where current research is lacking or more coordination is needed.
 Groups report to their parent Science Group and membership is open to any interested researchers from SCAR member countries.
 Action Groups address one specific issue and are short-term, usually with a lifetime of between two and four years.
 Expert Groups have a broader focus and a longer lifetime of around six to eight years, with the option of renewal.
-Current groups are listed in the Appendix with a brief description of their remit.
+Current groups are listed in Appendix 1 in the folder Membership Guide document , with a brief description of their remit.
 More detailed information is available via Science and Research.